ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-Substitutions.rst

 In the ``example_substitutions.launch.py`` file, ``turtlesim_ns``, ``use_provided_red``, and ``new_background_r`` launch configurations and arguments are defined.
 These ``LaunchConfiguration`` substitutions allow us to acquire the value of the launch argument in any part of the launch description.
 ``DeclareLaunchArgument`` is used to define the launch argument that can be passed from the above launch file or from the console.
+Default values of launch arguments are defined using ``TextSubstitution``.

 .. code-block:: python